Last Updated: February 25, 2021

 Retails sales stats tell us that customers want to have options when it comes to shopping.
 Even if in the end they prefer to go to a physical store.

-Virtual experience is one of those new trends that customers gladly welcome.
+The virtual experience is one of those new trends that customers gladly welcome.

 (Source: National Retail Federation – NRF)